What are eChecks and How Does an eCheck Payment Work

-When dealing with clients, accepting eCheck payments or electronic checks is an excellent way for business owners to make financial transactions more convenient. n the world of electronic payments, eChecks are a relatively new and increasingly popular payment option for both consumers and businesses.
+When dealing with clients, accepting eCheck payments or electronic checks is an excellent way for business owners to make financial transactions more convenient.
+In the world of electronic payments, eChecks are a relatively new and increasingly popular payment option for both consumers and businesses.
 Today, millions of people in the U.S. prefer paying for goods and services with electronic checks over other modes of payment, including credit cards.
 As such, adding an eCheck payment option to your website’s checkout page helps increase sales.

 But what exactly are electronic checks and how do eChecks work?
 In this article, we’ll take a closer look at these online payments, assess their benefits, and determine what your business needs to accept electronic checks as one of its payment methods.

 In the United States, eChecks are processed by the Automated Clearing House (ACH) merchant network, an electronic network that processes financial transactions between participating financial institutions like banks.
-Customers authorize ACH network transactions by signing a contract or using a website, enabling money to be transferred between bank accounts.
+Customers authorize ACH network transactions by signing a contract or using a website, allowing money to be transferred between bank accounts.

 How Does eCheck Payment Processing Work?

-ECheck Processing is very efficient and consists of three steps:
+eCheck Processing is very efficient and consists of three steps:

-- Customer authorization: In addition to signing a paper contract or using an online form, customers can authorize electronic check processing transactions over the phone.
+• Customer authorization: In addition to signing a paper contract or using an online form, customers can authorize electronic check processing transactions over the phone.

-- Payment set-up: Businesses set up both one-time payments and recurring payments through a payment processing system.
+• Payment set-up: Businesses set up both one-time payments and recurring payments through a payment processing system.

-- Confirming payment: After receiving all payment information, a business submits details through the Automated Clearing House ACH network system to withdraw funds from the client’s account and deposit them into the business’ account.
+• Confirming payment: After receiving all payment information, a business submits details through the Automated Clearing House ACH network system to withdraw funds from the client’s account and deposit them into the business’ account.
 The entire eCheck payment processing procedure usually takes three to five business days.

 From the consumer’s perspective, eChecks work similarly to a traditional paper check.
 They are able to authorize a payment by providing the necessary bank account information, and the payment is initiated and processed by the banks involved.
 However, unlike a paper check, eChecks are entirely digital and require no physical handling or mailing of documents.
 This means that eCheck processing can be done much faster than a paper check, with the payment typically clearing within one to two business days.

-What Type of Business Transactions use eChecks?
+What Type of Business Transactions Use eChecks?

 Given the versatility of eChecks, many businesses and clients pay for products and services using electronic checks.
 These include both small businesses and big companies like PayPal that enable payees to purchase items with eChecks when the buyer doesn’t have a credit card or alternate source of funding attached to their PayPal account.
 This makes payment more convenient and encourages customers to use PayPal as their online payment method.

-Electronic check processing allows a customer’s payment schedule to be simplified and streamlined via pre-determined payment authorization with the payer’s bank account, which in turn leads to more overall bill payments than traditional one-off payments.
+Electronic check processing allows a customer’s payment schedule to be simplified and streamlined via predetermined payment authorization with the payer’s bank account, which in turn leads to more overall bill payments than traditional one-off payments.

 What are the Benefits of Accepting eChecks?